 Questions about schedule changes, course selections, and the scheduling process should be directed to the Counseling Department.
 Students must adhere to published scheduling guidelines.
 Schedules are distributed to students at the beginning of each semester.
-Additional schedules are available for a fee of \$1.00.
+Schedule changes may not be honored due to limitations in available courses.